 Stray dogs are dogs that are in a public place and are not accompanied by the owner or a responsible person.
 Dogs that are not under proper control are also considered stray dogs.
 Stray dogs should be reported to the Dog Warden.
 You can receive an on-the-spot fine if your dog is not under proper control.

 Stray dogs may be seized by the dog warden and the Gardai.
-These dogs may be rehomed or disposed of if their owners do not claim them within 5 days from the Dog Pound.
+These dogs may be rehomed if their owners do not claim them within 5 days from the Dog Pound.